Skip to main contentSkip to article

 The Yorkson comparable

 The same 2,800 sq ft 2017-build detached on a 4,800 sq ft Yorkson lot transacts at roughly $1.75M.
 The build is comparable; the lot is comparable; the school catchment (R.E.
 Mountain Secondary IB) is the lever Yorkson holds.
 PTT runs $33K.
 Cash-to-close at 10% down runs ~$215K.
 The 30-minute drive across the Langley boundary represents roughly $50K of cash-to-close savings plus $400K of preserved equity / lower mortgage principal on day one.
-The IB-Diploma-Programme premium is real for academically-focused families — but Mountain Secondary in SD 34 runs strong on the Fraser Institute aggregates, and most families paying the Yorkson premium for the IB program have not actually stress-tested whether their child wants the IB pathway.
-Walk both before deciding.
+The International Baccalaureate Diploma Programme premium is real for academically-focused families; Mountain Secondary in School District 34 also scores strongly on the Fraser Institute aggregates.
+The right move is to walk both schools, and to confirm the IB pathway is one the child actually wants, before deciding which side of the boundary to buy on.

 Aberdeen-Townline is anchored on the Mt Lehman exit on Highway 1, the principal commute spine.
 The neighbourhood has no SkyTrain access — the Surrey-Langley SkyTrain extension (planned terminus at Langley City Centre, late 2029 service target) does not reach Abbotsford, and there is no current TransLink-funded extension on the planning horizon to take it further east.